Gender pay gap, monthly gross

 The average monthly wages or salaries (earnings) are calculated by dividing the estimated wage and salary fund by the average number employees in full-time units.

 Average number of employees in full-time units is calculated separately for full-time and part-time employees for whom wages and salaries were calculated, and the result is summed.
-Only the full-time employees who were not in labour relations for full month are recalculated into full-time units, and it is done by using information on hours paid of such employees indicated in the reports.
+Only full-time employees who were not employed for the entire month are converted into full-time units, using information on the number of hours paid for these employees as reported.
+Part-time employees are converted into full-time units as follows: the number of hours paid for part-time employees is divided by the number of hours paid to full-time employees, and the result is multiplied by the number of full-time employees.

 The gender pay gap is calculated using the following formula:

-[(average monthly gross earnings of men – average monthly gross earnings of women) / average monthly gross earnings of men] × 100
+[(average monthly gross earnings of men – average monthly gross earnings of women) / average monthly gross earnings of men] × 100.